 List your favorite non-school reads here.

-The prompts take a small turn here to talk about what you’ve watched versus what you’ve read.
+As you can see, the prompt takes a small turn here to talk about what you’ve watched or what experiences you have had versus what you’ve read.

 However, you’ll still answer the question in the same manner.